Folding Style: Classic Twist

 Sample: Cooper Hewitt Smithsonian Design Museum / cooperhewitt.org

-This stylish invitation was designed to promote the annual Garden Party event at the Cooper Hewitt Smithsonian Design Museum.
+This stylish folded mailer was designed to promote the annual Garden Party event at the Cooper Hewitt Smithsonian Design Museum.
 I think the coolest design element of this piece is how each of the four square-shaped cover panels features a piece of art in a symmetrical arrangement that forms a single image when the piece is folded.
 For the detail-oriented out there (production nerds, UNITE!!), notice how perfect the crossover registration is on the cover images.
 Gorgeous.
 When you open the piece, you realize that these four pieces are part of a much bigger work of art that explodes on the page.
 It’s a brilliant design.
 The Twist Fold also has a lot of hidden area on the back, which allowed for all the necessary small copy and credits to be tucked away, only to be made visible when opened.
 The paper choice is a white uncoated 80 lb Text, and it mailed in a coordinating yellow envelope with bright magenta typography that really stood out.

 For Marketing Materials: